downflux/game/INSTALL.md

 ### Symlinks

-Recreate the [src/graphics](src/graphics) symlink manually.
-See https://stackoverflow.com/a/59761201 -- it seems like Windows symlink on checkout, while functional, still interfere with Golang `os.Mkdir`.
+Recreate symlinks manually.
+See https://stackoverflow.com/a/59761201 -- it seems like Windows symlink on checkout may still be corrupted.

 ### Grow Graphics